Making something original in Chicagoland. Est. June 1, 2012.

 Want my help?

-If you need help building out a web application, sharpening your technical chops of just want to pick my brain over a cup of tea, drop me a line.
-If the time works, I'll be happy to sit with you to design an algorithm, a robust system architecture or just help you connect dots on a white board.
+If you need help building out a web application, sharpening your technical chops of just want to pick my brain over a cup of tea - offer me coffee and you're out of luck.
+If the time works, I'll be happy to sit with you to design an algorithm, a robust system architecture or just help you connect dots on a whiteboard.

 What do you need to do?
 Just connect with me on Twitter at @KirkLashley, or in real life if you track me down somewhere, and I'll see if I can help you.
 Why me?
 Actually there are so many talented developers and engineers out here in Chicago, if you have access to someone else, please connect with them.
-What I've learned since June is that people have very small networks and some business people are afraid to share their ideas with developers for fear that the developer is going to run off with their idea.
+What I've learned since I started my journey in 2012 is that people have very small networks and some business people are afraid to share their ideas with developers for fear that the developer is going to run off with their idea.
 Honestly I've yet to meet anyone so unscrupulous in the Chicago market.